-Rob Pepper Principal rob@artacademy.ac.uk Sue Spaull Director of Programmes sue@artacademy.ac.uk Darren Nairn Director of Quality & Student Experience darren@artacademy.ac.uk Geof Thompson Director of Operations geof@artacademy.ac.uk Sophie Singh Director of Development sophie@artacademy.ac.uk
+Rob Pepper Principal rob@artacademy.ac.uk

+Sue Spaull Director of Programmes sue@artacademy.ac.uk

+Darren Nairn Director of Quality & Student darren@artacademy.ac.uk

+Experience

+Geof Thompson Director of Operations geof@artacademy.ac.uk

 The Executive Team has responsibility for the strategic management of the Art Academy, working with the Board of Trustees and Academic Board.
 The Principal, Rob Pepper, has overall responsibility for all aspects of the Academy's work.
 Rob is on campus for two or three days a week and can be contacted by email (or phone via the office) on the days he's not in.
 The Director of Programmes, Sue Spaull, is on campus two days a week and usually teaches on a third day.
 Sue has overall responsibility for academic affairs at the Academy and heads the team of Programme/ DepartmentLeaders.
 She also has overall responsibility for student welfare.
 She can generally be contacted by email (or phone via the office) on the days she's not in.
 Sue deputises for the Principal as necessary.
-The Director of Quality and Student Experience, Darren, has overall responsibility for quality assurance and enhancement at the Academy; he ensures that there are appropriate academic structures, policies and procedures at the Academy and your programme meets national standards.
+The Director of Quality & Student Experience, Darren, has overall responsibility for quality assurance and enhancement at the Academy; he ensures that there are appropriate academic structures, policies and procedures at the Academy and your programme meets national standards.
 He is also the Designated Safeguarding Officer and the Prevent Coordinator.
 He is on site full time and can be contacted by phone or email.
 The Director of Operations, Geof, has overall responsibility for the buildings, facilities and HR.
 He is on site three days a week and can be contacted by phone or email.
-The Director of Development, Sophie, is responsible for fundraising and new initiatives.
-Sophie can be contacted by phone or email.
-All members of the Executive Team operate open-door policies, and are available to speak to students at any time.